byjg/php-rest-reference-architecture/docs/rest.md

 - Namespace of the class (required)
 - Method of the class (required)

-With definition above every request to `POST /login` will be handled by the method `mymethod` of the class `RestReferenceArchitecture\Rest\Login`.
+With the definition above every request to `POST /login` will be handled by the method `mymethod` of the class `RestReferenceArchitecture\Rest\Login`.

 The only requirement is that the method must receive two parameters: